wein.plus

 Acidification

-This process, also known as acidification or acidification, is the enrichment with different acids.
-This is useful when the grape must has too little acidity in hot years or in climatically warm wine-growing regions.
-This is a frequently practised procedure in many countries of the New World.
-A particularly common form in southern countries is to blend low-acid wines with high-acid wines.
+This process, also known as acidification, involves enrichment with various acids.
+This is useful if the grape must has too little acidity in hot years or in climatically warm wine-growing regions.
+This is a frequently practised procedure in many New World countries.
+A particularly common method in southern countries is to blend low-acid wines with high-acid wines.

 Application

 In principle, this is permitted for fresh grapes, grape must, partially fermented grape must and young wine up to a maximum of 1.5 g/l and wine up to a maximum of 2.5 g/l.
+However, this depends on the wine-growing region.
 However, this depends on the wine-growing zone.
-For wine-growing zones A (Germany, except Baden) and B (Germany-Baden and Austria), however, acidification is not permitted or is only permitted in exceptional cases after an appropriate application (however, deacidification is permitted).
+For wine-growing zones A (Germany, except Baden) and B (Germany-Baden and Austria), however, acidification is not permitted or only permitted in exceptional cases following a corresponding application (but deacidification is permitted).
 Malic acid, tartaric acid, metatartaric acid (tartaric acid in powder form) or lactic acid may be used.

 Voices of our members